-I am a postdoctoral fellow with the Digital Democracies Group in the School of Communication at Simon Fraser University.
+I am a postdoctoral fellow at the Digital Democracies Institute in the School of Communication at Simon Fraser University.
 I received my PhD from Department of Media Studies at the University of Colorado Boulder, with a focus on Media Research and Practice.
-My research interests include: algorithmic culture, gender studies, digital technology, socio-cultural aspects of communication technology, critical infrastructure studies, media history, critical data studies, democratization of information, hypermediation, gendered labor in media industries, media in the public sphere, and communication privacy and policy.
+My research centers on issues related to algorithmic culture, gender studies, and the role of communication in democracy.

 During my doctorate I was a curator the Media Archaeology Lab, and a research fellow at the Center for Media, Religion and Culture.
-I also served as an instructor and teaching assistant for the College for Media, Communication and Information and the Program for Writing and Rhetoric.
+I have also participated in the McLuhan Center residency program at the University of Toronto and the HASTAC scholars.
+I served as an instructor and teaching assistant for the College for Media, Communication and Information and the Program for Writing and Rhetoric.